mayank905/CarDamagePriceAssessment/README.md

 # Damage Detection and Price Estimation of cars.
 This project detects damages on cars using derectron2 and also returns the estimated repair cost.
 The model is deployed using `flask` and can be executed in local host server.

-Link to my blog that contains explaination: https://medium.com/@abhishekchand62/damage-detection-of-cars-and-repair-cost-estimating-86df79544f0a

 ## Steps to run
 Run the below commands in the terminal step by step